mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 Custom fields is a feature used in the `Roles` addon.
 It uses the same **drag and drop** features as in the `Programs` adddon.
 Read more about the programs feature on the [Programs page](/guide/healthcare/programs "Programs page").

---TODO: dit verder schrijven wanneer ik weet dat de potential bug waarbij de custom fields alleen ge-assigned worden wanneer de user voor de eerste keer een role krijgt.

-Custom fields added to a role will be copied over to a user who is also assigned that role.
+A role's custom fields are copied over to the user assigned to that role.
 These custom fields will appear under the `Custom fields` section on a users page.
+The role's custom fields are **copied** over when initially creating the user and assigning a role to that user _(a user can not exist without an assigned role)_.
+You can later add or modify a user's custom fields via the **users page**.